dbetchkal/stringtranscribe/README.md

 For now, instruments are assumed to have:

-- a fingerboard (_fretted or not_) with a certain range of positions that the musician prefers to use
+- a fingerboard (_fretted or not_) with a certain range of notes feasible for the musician to play
-- a certain number of strings, each with a specific tuning
+- a certain number of strings, each tuned to a specific note

-Here's how you would initialize an acoustic guitar tuned to [Open C tuning](https://en.wikipedia.org/wiki/Open_C_tuning) using letter notation:
+Here's how you would initialize an acoustic guitar in [Open C tuning](https://en.wikipedia.org/wiki/Open_C_tuning) using letter notation:
 ```
 openC_guitar = Instrument(num_frets = 14, tuning = ["C", "G", "C", "E", "G", "C"], notation = "letter")
 ```

-This one's a fiddle, where the player is only using the 1st, 2nd, and 3rd positions:
+This one's a fiddle, where the player only uses the 1st, 2nd, and 3rd hand positions:
 ```
 fiddle = Instrument(num_frets = 10, tuning = ["G", "D", "A", "E"], notation = "letter")
 ```

 ---

-Since the guitar is in a major open tuning we know one obvious way to play a 'D' chord is to barre across the 2nd fret.
+Since the guitar is in a major open tuning we know one obvious way to play a D-major chord is to barre across the 2nd fret.
-But what other ways of voicing 'D' are available?
-Knowing the letter names of the notes in a 'D' chord we can use the `.raag()` method to find out:
+But what other ways of voicing D-major are available?
+Knowing the letter names of the notes in a D-major chord we can use the `.raag()` method to find out:
 ```
 openC_guitar.raag(["D","F#","A"])
 ```